ska-telescope/ska-itf-te/resources/distribute-ssh-keys/README.md

 Update SSH keys on the Atlas team's hosts.

+## Prerequisites
+To install and use the package, make sure you have no virtual environment active.
+Change Directory into this one (same as this `README`), run `poetry shell` and then `poetry install` - this should install Ansible in a new virtual environment.

 ## Summary

 This tool adds and removes ssh keys across the MID ITF.